Earn Your Ph.D. in Economics at Georgia Tech

 #1

-Graduates leave the program with in-demand skills in econometrics, causal inference, and applied microeconomics and go on to a wide range of careers in academia, government agencies, and private organizations.
+Our graduates leave the program with in-demand skills in econometrics, causal inference, and applied microeconomics and go on to a wide range of careers in academia, government agencies, and private organizations.